-Using three simple embroidery stitches create this colourful floral cushion to brighten any garden setting.
+Using three simple embroidery stitches create this colourful floral embroidered cushion project to brighten any garden setting.

 Main fabric – 40cm of pink cotton (120cm wide).
 Cut as follows: 1 cushion front 37cm x 58cm, 2 cushion backs 37cm x 31.5cm – we used fabric supplied by Hantex

 Embroidery floss – “Flowerbox” by Sublime stitching supplied by Hantex – see here for stockists